Can CNNs Be More Robust Than Transformers?: Knowledge Distillation

 \section{Knowledge Distillation}

-Knowledge Distillation \cite{hinton2015distilling} is a training heuristic aiming at transferring the knowledge of a stronger teacher model to a weaker student model with lower capacity.
-Usually, the student model can achieve better or at least similar performance than the teacher model in knowledge distillation.
-Yet, directly employing knowledge distillation to let ResNet-50 (student model) learn from DeiT-S (teacher model) has been found to be less effective: ResNet50 still underperforms DeiT-S by a significant margin; While surprisingly when the model roles are switched, the student model DeiT-S is still able to remarkably outperform the teacher model ResNet-50 \cite{bai2020vitsVScnns}.
-It is therefore concluded that the key to achieving good robustness of DeiT lies in its architecture that cannot be transferred to ResNet via knowledge distillation.
-We run these experiments again with our training recipe and models with all three architectural designs combined.
-We can clearly conclude from Tab. \ref{Experiment: Knowledge Distillation} that with the help of our proposed architectural elements from ViT, a ResNet does perform better than DeiT on out-of-distribution samples.
-In contrast, the baseline models, though attaining good performance on clean ImageNet, are not as robust as the teacher model DeiT-S.
+Knowledge Distillation is a technique used for training a weaker student model with lower capacity by transferring the knowledge of a stronger teacher model.
+Typically, the student model can achieve similar or even better performance than the teacher model through knowledge distillation.
+However, applying knowledge distillation directly to let ResNet-50 (the student model) learn from DeiT-S (the teacher model) has been found to be less effective in enhancing robustness as shown in \citep{bai2020vitsVScnns}.
+Surprisingly, when the model roles are switched, the student model DeiT-S remarkably outperforms the teacher model ResNet-50 on a range of robustness benchmarks, leading to the conclusion that the key to achieving good robustness of DeiT lies in its architecture, which therefore cannot be transferred to ResNet through knowledge distillation.

+To investigate this further, we repeat these experiments with models that combine all three proposed architectural designs as the student models and with DeiT-S as the teacher model.
+As shown in Tab.~\ref{Experiment: Knowledge Distillation}, we observe that with the help of our proposed architectural elements from ViT, our resulting Robust-ResNet family now can consistently perform better than DeiT on out-of-distribution samples.
+In contrast, the baseline models, despite achieving good performance on clean ImageNet, are not as robust as the teacher model DeiT-S.